Tension grows on UCLA campus as police order dispersal of large pro-Palestinian gathering

 “However one feels about the encampment, this attack on our students, faculty and community members was utterly unacceptable,” he said.
 “It has shaken our campus to its core.”

-Block promised a review of the night's events after California Gov. Gavin Newsom and the Los Angeles mayor denounced the delays.
+Block promised a review of the night's events after California Gov. Gavin Newsom denounced the delays.

+The head of the University of California system, Michael Drake, ordered an “independent review of the university’s planning, its actions and the response by law enforcement.”

 “The community needs to feel the police are protecting them, not enabling others to harm them,” Rebecca Husaini, chief of staff for the Muslim Public Affairs Council, said in a news conference on the Los Angeles campus later Wednesday, where some Muslim students detailed the overnight events.